-However you may choose not to work with clients who reveal they have beliefs or behaviours that may be completely unacceptable to you personally or or in conflict with your values or that you do not feel comfortable with.
+However, you may choose not to work with clients who reveal they have beliefs or behaviours that may be completely unacceptable to you, in conflict with your values or that you do not feel comfortable with.

-Relevant to this point on coaching skills is to know your limits as a coach and when you should acknowledge you are not a good match to a prospective client, or may need to refer them on to a therapist or a consultant.
+Know your limits as a coach and recognise when you should acknowledge that you are not a good match to a prospective client, or may need to refer them to a therapist or a consultant.

-One of the vital personal life coaching skills is to develop great observation and listening techniques?
-That is to hear or observe what is often NOT being said and hone in on the real issues.
+One of the most important life coaching skills is to develop great observation and listening techniques.
+This involves hearing or observing what is often NOT being said and hone in on the real issues.

-This is one of the core abilities of an empathetic and intuitive coach - it CAN be developed as mine was in a vital and long module in my coach training with CoachU.
+This is one of the core abilities of an empathetic and intuitive coach.
+If you don't believe you have it, the good news is that it can be developed.
+Mine was in a vital and long module during my coach training with CoachU!

-As a coaching skill you must be able to hold in check your natural desire to advise,
+One of the most important life coaching skills is to be able to hold in check your natural desire to advise,

 what needs to happen.